wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 </div>

 The program can run faster using multiple cores!
 How fast?
-The simulation app below simulates the execution for particular values of the radius *r* and a number of cores (using one "oil" task per core).
-You can try it on your own, and use it to answer the practice questions hereafter.
+The simulation app below simulates the execution for particular values of the radius $r$ and a number of cores (using one "oil" task per core).
+You can use the simulation to explore things on your own, but also to answer some of the practice questions below.

 <div class="ui accordion fluid app-ins">
   <div class="title">